taoo0316/SimplexSolver/README.md

 [here]: <https://latexbase.com/>

 This works so well.
-You guys are geniuses, seriously.
+You guys are geniuses, seriously. - Wentao